-The Fund seeks long-term total return.
+The Fund seeks to provide investment results that closely correspond, before fees and expenses, to the performance of the SDCITR.
 There can be no assurance that the Fund will achieve its investment objective.
-Because the Fund's investment objective has been adopted as a non-fundamental investment policy, the Fund's investment objective may be changed by the Board without a vote of shareholders upon 60 days' written notice to the Fund's shareholders.
+The Fund's investment objective, and its policy to invest at least 80% of its assets in Commodity-Linked Investments, may each be changed without a vote of shareholders upon 60 days' written notice to the Fund's shareholders.